Some common eye conditions

 Our eyes continuously change as we age.
 Therefore, it is important to keep monitoring for certain eye diseases such as glaucoma (damage to the optic nerve which decreases peripheral vision), cataracts (clouding of the lenses in the eyes) and macular degeneration (damage to the macula which decreases central vision) throughout your life.
 Also, our near vision deteriorates over time which is more noticeable once we reach our 40’s.
 This may mean changing from single vision to bifocals or progressive lenses.

-Adult (ages 20-64) eye exams are typically not covered under OHIP unless you have certain medical conditions such as diabetes that is managed with medications or if you on social assistance.
+Adult (ages 20-64) eye exams are typically not covered under OHIP unless you have certain medical conditions such as diabetes or if you on social assistance.
 Private insurance may cover some of the eye exam.
 We do offer direct billing to most insurance providers.
 If you would like more information regarding coverage, please contact our office.

 As we enter our golden years, it becomes more likely we will need more treatments to manage eye disease such as cataract surgery, laser or injections for diabetic retinopathy and macular degeneration, surgery and medications for glaucoma, surgery to correct droopy or malpositioned lids and medications for dry eyes.
 We will co-manage with eye specialists and your health team to ensure proper care.

-Seniors (ages 65 and older) are covered by OHIP once a year except for the recommended advance testing (e.g. retinal photos).
+Seniors (ages 65 and older) are covered by OHIP once every 18 months unless there is a certain medical condition like glaucoma which is then covered once every year except for the recommended advance testing (e.g. retinal photos).
 These advance tests help detect and monitor disease to prevent loss of vision.

 We also offer more in-depth examination of the retina and optic nerves by Optical Coherence Tomography or OCT for short, retinal camera and visual fields (peripheral vision test).
 These tests help detect diseases such as glaucoma, macular degeneration and diabetic complications earlier which help prevent further potential damage.
 The OCT and retinal photos are not covered under OHIP.
 Visual fields are covered under OHIP for children and seniors but not adults (except under certain medical conditions such as glaucoma).